austinsonger/SOD-Buddy/README.md

 ### CODEOWNERS

-The CODEOWNERS.md file should follow this format:
+The CODEOWNERS file should follow this format:

 ```
 @username1,1